 Publication bias is the tendency of contradictory or inconclusive results not to be published, resulting in a literature formed of apparently consistent findings that exaggerate the actual effect.
 Time-trend bias is the tendency to pick a specific time period that exaggerates the actual effect.

-Since then, various government agencies have wasted more taxpayers money at misleading policy-driven “studies”, attempting to obfuscate the failure of the helmet law.
+Since then, various government agencies have wasted more taxpayers money by commissioning policy-driven “studies”, attempting to obfuscate the failure of the helmet law.

 A prominent university seems to be moving away from policy-driven studies, as reported here:

 “the faculty wished to move away from conducting sponsored policy studies for government because this did not generate valuable intellectual property“

 Independent researchers who have studied the result of the helmet law have come to different conclusions.

 Dorothy Robinson, a researcher from the University of Armidale, said: